Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

  <figure style={{ textAlign: 'center' }}>
    <img
      src="/posts/python-abi-abi3t/cpython_api_layers.png"
      alt='Five nested ellipses illustrating the layering of the Python C API.
 The outermost ellipse is gray and labeled "Internal API, exposed only if `Py_BUILD_CORE` is defined".
 The next enclosed ellipse is red and outlined with a dashed line defined in the legend to mean "Usable with `#include "Python.h"`".
 The red ellipse is labeled "Private API `_Py*` prefix".
-The next enclosed ellipse is yellow and is labeled "Unstable API `PyUnstable_*` prefix".
-The next enclosed ellipse is blue and labeled "Version-specific API".
+The next enclosed ellipse is pink and is labeled "Unstable API `PyUnstable_*` prefix".
+The next enclosed ellipse is violet and labeled "Version-specific API".
 The next enclosed ellipse is green with a dark shaded outline the legend defines to mean "Usable if `Py_LIMITED_API` is defined" and is labeled "Limited API".' style={{position:'relative'}}
    />
  </figure>